-We want to build on our 2020 successes by continuing to find opportunities to embed waste reduction into practice and by finding co-benefits, including cost savings and supply chain stability.
-We will also continue to engage key clinical stakeholders, such as Infection Prevention & Control (IPAC), Workplace Health & Safety and Quality Improvement.
-Finally, we want to continue to work with procurement staff to better understand purchasing processes in Providence and work towards environmentally preferable policies and practices.
+We want to build on 2020 successes by continuing to find opportunities to embed waste reduction into practice and by finding co-benefits, including cost savings and supply chain stability.
+We will also continue to engage key clinical stakeholders, such as Infection Prevention & Control (IPAC) and Workplace Health & Safety.
+Finally, we want to continue to work with staff in PHSA Supply Chain to understand procurement processes in Fraser Health and work towards environmentally preferable policies and practices.